raystanza/raystanza.github.io/README.md

-# Home for raystanz.uk
+# Home for RayStanza.uk

-This repository is the Jekyll site for www.raystanz.uk
+This repository is the Jekyll site for www.raystanza.uk

 It is nothing special and should be ignored, unless this amazes you...then contact me and I will